Bjg813/funnzzziieeesss/README.md

-# nope not all my site
+# Testing this site for git purposes only and to have fun!

 This is the repo for my personal website 👋